luigisaetta/oci_langflow/README.md

 of **OCI Generative** AI and **OCI 23AI** Vector Store into Langflow.

 ## Components for Retrieval-Augmented Generation (RAG)
-In this first release (jan 2025), we include the essential components required to build a robust Retrieval-Augmented Generation (RAG) solution:
+In this first release (jan 2025), we have included the essential components required to build a robust Retrieval-Augmented Generation (RAG) solution:

 1. **OCI Embeddings Model**
    Based on Cohere, this component generates embeddings for your data, enabling effective search and retrieval.